akshaykoganur/placement_prediction/README.md

 </p>

 ## Features:
-- By leveraging the Decision Tree Classification technique, the model has been train to analyze the input parameteers and makes predictions ragarding the outcome.
+- By leveraging the Random Forest Classification technique, the model has been train to analyze the input parameteers and makes predictions ragarding the outcome.
-- The Machine Learing Model (Decision Tree Classification) achieved 94% precision and 88% accuracy.
+- The Machine Learing Model (Random Forest Classification) achieved 94% precision and 88% accuracy.

 ## Tech Stack:
 - HTML, CSS, Python.